 AUTHORS FROM IRAN:

-Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the papers that be accepted by editorial board is kindly requested to pay the publication charge (3,500,000 (I.R.R)).
+Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the paper that is accepted by the editorial board is kindly requested to pay the publication charge (5,500,000 (I.R.R)).

 AUTHORS FROM OUTSIDE OF IRAN

-Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the papers that be accepted by editorial board is kindly requested to pay the publication charge (50 Euro or its equivalent in Turkish lira or Digital Currency ).
+Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the paper that is accepted by the editorial board is kindly requested to pay the publication charge (300 Euro or its equivalent in Turkish lira).